 In late 1992 or early '93, I ventured out to a now long-gone rock dive in Wallington, New Jersey called "Rock the House" to see Widowmaker in concert.
-I hadn't yet heard the Blood and Bullets album at the time but I was a long time Twisted Sister fan who'd never had the chance to see them live, so I looked forward to seeing Dee in the flesh and checking out how well his new combo could throw down.
+I hadn't yet heard the Blood and Bullets album, but I was a long time Twisted Sister fan and I wanted to see how well Dee's new combo could throw down.
 I wasn't disappointed!
-The Widowmaker material wasn't far removed from Twisted Sister's beloved meat-and-potatoes metal, and Dee naturally dropped a few TS songs into the set as well.
+Widowmaker's material wasn't far removed from Twisted Sister's beloved meat-and-potatoes metal, and Dee naturally dropped a few TS songs into the set as well.
 It must also be noted that this particular show was the single LOUDEST concert I have ever attended.
-Despite the fact that we were in a shoebox-sized, hole-in-the-wall club, Dee and the band still brought enough stacks of Marshall amps to blow the roof off of Madison Square Garden, and I was right up at the front of the stage high-fiving Dee and his new bandmates the entire time.
-By the end of the show I'd picked up a persistent ringing in my ears that lasted for an unsettlingly long time; after three days of constant buzz I actually considered seeking medical attention because I was afraid that I'd suffered some permanent damage.
-Fortunately my hearing (slowly) returned to normal, so when I hit my local record store for a copy of Blood and Bullets several days after the show I was able to listen to it with my full attention!
+Despite the fact that we were in a shoebox-sized, hole-in-the-wall club, Dee and the band still brought enough stacks of Marshall amps to blow the roof off of Madison Square Garden, and I was right up at the front of the stage the entire time.
+By the end of the show I'd picked up a persistent ringing in my ears that lasted for an unsettlingly long time; after three days of constant buzz I was afraid that I'd suffered some permanent damage.
+Fortunately my hearing (slowly) returned to normal, so when I hit my local record store for a copy of Blood and Bullets several days after the show I was able to listen to it with my full attention.
 I'd also learned a valuable lesson about volume levels at rock shows, and from that point on I always kept a pair of ear plugs in my pocket when I went to gigs, just in case.

-"The Widowmaker" from BLOOD AND BULLETS
+"The Widowmaker" from "Blood and Bullets"

 Blood and Bullets may be a 1990s release but it makes few, if any, concessions to the time period.
-This is a classic '80s style anthemic metal album through and through, picking up exactly where Dee left off after the demise of Twisted Sister.
+This is a classic '80s style anthemic metal album through and through, picking up exactly where Dee left off with Twisted Sister.
 In fact, it's actually a stronger record than either of Twisted Sister's last two releases (1985's Come Out and Play and 87's Love Is For Suckers), which were slick, overproduced, and lacked the teeth of their earlier classics like Under the Blade and You Can't Stop Rock N Roll.
 On Blood and Bullets, Dee's fangs were back and he was taking no prisoners!
 Things kick off nicely with the machine-gunning opener "Emaheevul," one of three cuts on this album that were originally written and recorded by Desperado for their ill-fated debut.
 From there we head into the laid back, sinister groove of "The Widowmaker," which features killer bass work by Russell and suitably menacing vox from Snider.
 (As an "Easter egg" for Twisted Sister fans, Snider hisses "Come here, my sweet..." at one point in this track, ala the dreaded villain Captain Howdy from TS' classic Stay Hungry epic "Horror-Teria.")
 The piledriving "Snot Nosed Kid," "Blood and Bullets (Pissin' Against the Wind)" and "Reason To Kill" provide further proof that Snider hadn't lost a step during his time away from the music scene.
 Things do slow down from time to time, like on the moody blues/rock number "Blue For You" (nice wailing guitar from Pitrelli on this one,and Snider gets to show his soulful vocal side) and "Calling For You" (the second recycled Desperado track; the third being the middling, mid-tempo "Gone Bad") before the album ends with a satisfying bang via the closing "We Are The Dead."
 Blood and Bullets was a mission statement to all the posers that had sprung up while Dee was on sabbatical: he was back and he could still kick your ass!
 If the universe were fair, this album would've signaled the start of a big time comeback for the man.

 "Blue For You"